 Adorned with low tables, crimson shades of traditional Persian rugs and under the constellation of stars, we dined to our hearts’ content.

-Feasting on Middle Eastern, Omani and International gastronomic delights, it was fireworks, thousand over miles away from home.
+Feasting on Middle Eastern, Omani and International gastronomic delights, it was fireworks, a thousand miles away from home.

 1000 Nights is a desert campsite with traditional rustic tents in nomadic Bedouin style.
 Located 40mins in

 Atop the golden dunes behind the camps are where the most beautiful sunsets and sunrises were sought after.
 It is the only desert camp here that comes with its own swimming pool.
-A variety of family-friendly activities from camels riding, dunes trekking to a guided trip visiting the homes of a Bedouin are readily available here.
+A variety of family-friendly activities from camel riding, dune trekking to a guided trip visiting the homes of a Bedouin are readily available here.